||Cambridge Assessment and the University of Cambridge Faculty of Education

-This is a part-time course with a mix of online learning and six Saturday Day Schools, held at the Faculty of Education in Cambridge.
+This is a part-time course with a mix of online learning and four Saturday Day Schools, held at the Faculty of Education in Cambridge.
 Included in the course are six tutor-led online Research Methods sessions.

 You'll explore the assessment literature, adopting an analytic and critical approach, conferring with colleagues and experts at interactive and structured input sessions at the Saturday Day Schools.
 You will also have opportunities to share, reflect and try out your new understanding at work through course assignments.

 The Virtual Learning Environment (VLE) provides the course materials and you'll work with your colleagues there throughout the course.
 The rich environment of the online forums is a key part of this programme.

 Get a taste of online learning and try a free course sample.